BorzRobert/Fundamental_Algorithms_Tasks/README.md

   # L09
-* The algorithm below implements efficiently the base operations for disjoint sets and the Kruskal's Algorithm
+* The algorithm implements efficiently the base operations for disjoint sets and the Kruskal's Algorithm

 * The base operations for disjoint sets:
 * MAKE_SET(int key)->allocates a node, sets its characteristics and returns the newly created node.